-You’ll need to take the medical certificate to your local Registry Office and register the death within 5 days.
+- Register the death.
+Once the medical certificate has been sent to your local register office you can register the death.
+You usually need to do this within 5 days of the death (8 days in Scotland).
 But this doesn’t apply if the coroner gets involved.
 If that happens, you’ll need to wait longer for the medical certificate.

-You may also want to start contacting funeral directors.
+- Contact a funeral director.
+You may want to start contacting funeral directors.
 Make sure you contact a few different funeral homes to compare options and prices.
 Depending on which type of funeral you’re planning you may find that costs differ a lot from one funeral director to another.
 Use our funeral director finder to get started.

 - Start contacting other people and organisations who need to know that the person has died.
 You can use this list of who to contact when someone dies to help you.